-- Career Awareness Sessions hosted in each Kitikmeot High School \$45,000. - High School Awards (cash prizes, plagues, and air charter site for recipients) \$29,500. - Mining Matters events delivered in three out of five Kitikmeot High Schools \$11,000.
+- Career Awareness Sessions hosted in each Kitikmeot High School \$45,000. - High School Awards (cash prizes, plaques, and air charter site for recipients) \$29,500. - Mining Matters events delivered in three out of five Kitikmeot High Schools \$11,000.

-In 2019, financing support of \$8,000 was planned for each Kitikmeot community (total \$40,000) for Mining Matters program delivery.
-This was, however, unspent as there were challenges scheduling sessions in schools in each community.
+In 2019, financing support of \$8,000 was planned for each Kitikmeot community (totaling \$40,000) for the delivery of the Mining Matters program.
+However, this was unspent as scheduling sessions in schools in each community was challenging.